Skip to content

 • ✅ For GPAI/models, prepare training-data summaries, technical documentation and risk-mitigation processes (red-teaming, incident reporting)

-• ✅ Plan to the provisional Omnibus dates (2 December 2027 for Annex III; 2 August 2028 for Annex I); be ready to confirm once the European Parliament formally adopts the text (vote expected by 7 July 2026).
+• ✅ Plan to the provisional Omnibus dates (2 December 2027 for Annex III; 2 August 2028 for Annex I); be ready to confirm once the European Parliament formally adopts the text (plenary vote expected June 2026, following the 93–4 committee endorsement on 2 June 2026).
 Until then, treat the new dates as planning assumptions rather than legal certainty.

 United States (US)